Why you should rent camping gear this year (and when to buy)

 - Frequent use: Renting that six-person tent might make sense if it’s the only time you plan on going camping with a group, but if you love to regularly adventure solo in the backcountry, you’ll want to own a one-person tent.

-- Small items: Lots of smaller camping items like camping cutlery and headlamps are low cost to buy and might have multiple uses outside of camping, too.
+- Small items: Lots of smaller camping items like camping cutlery and headlamps are low cost to buy and might have multiple uses outside of camping, too (see our guide to the best headlamps for some good options to look out for).

 - Personal items: Though camping gear is cleaned between rentals, there may be items that you’d prefer not to share with others, such as a camping pillow and a sleeping bag (though you can get around the latter by investing in a sleeping bag liner).